Silver-Najafi/WCGS-Project/README.md

 # WCGS Project

 This is my undergraduate project.
-I worked on a clinical dataset to explore associations between several health-related variables and a four-group outcome variable called `behpat` (A1, A2, B3, B4), using **multinomial logistic regression** in R.
+I worked on a clinical dataset to explore associations between several health-related variables and a four-group outcome variable called `behpat` (A1, A2, B3, B4), using **Multinomial Logistic Regression** in R.

 I used R for data cleaning, model building, and visualization.
 The main goal was to find predictors associated with the outcome variable.